 - 3. Selection of Directors.
 The Board as a whole is responsible for nominating candidates for election to the Board and for filling vacancies on the Board.
 The Corporate Governance Committee is responsible for screening and recommending candidates for consideration by the Board.
 The Corporate Governance Committee may, in its discretion, retain the services of a search firm that specializes in identifying, verifying, and evaluating candidates.
-Among the factors that the Board and the Corporate Governance Committee may take into account in recommending and selecting Board candidates are the existing size and composition of the Board and the characteristics of the prospective candidate as set forth in the Director Eligibility Requirements including, but not limited to, such candidate's character, judgment, business experience or professional background, knowledge of the Company's business, community involvement, and availability and commitment to carrying out his or her responsibilities as a director.
+Among the factors that the Board and the Corporate Governance Committee may take into account in recommending and selecting Board candidates are the existing size and composition of the Board and the characteristics of the prospective candidate as set forth in the Director Eligibility Requirements including, but not limited to, such candidate's character, judgment, business experience or professional background, diversity of experience and perspective, knowledge of the Company's business, community involvement, and availability and commitment to carrying out his or her responsibilities as a director.
+The Board will consider Board candidates that reflect the diverse backgrounds and perspectives of the communities in which the Company operates, including diversity of race, ethnicity and gender.
 In addition to the foregoing, other factors as deemed appropriate by the Board or the Corporate Governance Committee, as applicable, may be considered from time to time in establishing the desirable profile of candidates for openings on the Board. - 4.
 Invitations to Join the Board.
 An invitation to join the Board shall be extended to the nominee by the entire Board itself through a corporate resolution. - 5.
 Selection of Chair.
-The Company's Bylaws provide that the Board annually shall elect a Chair from among the directors. - 6.
-Director Resignation Policy.
+The Company's Bylaws provide that the Board annually shall elect a Chair from among the directors.

+- 6. Director Resignation Policy.
 If a candidate for election to the Board receives a greater number of votes "withheld" in his or her election than votes "for" such election (an "Unfavorable Vote") in an uncontested election of directors at any stockholder meeting, such director shall, promptly following certification of the stockholder vote, tender his or her written irrevocable resignation to the Chair of the Board that will be effective if accepted by the Board.
 An uncontested election of directors is one where the number of nominees is equal to or less than the number of directors to be elected.
 The Corporate Governance Committee will consider and recommend to the Board the action to be taken with respect to the tendered resignation after evaluating what is in the best interests of the Company and its stockholders.
 In determining what action to take with respect to the tendered resignation, the Board may accept or reject the Corporate Governance Committee's recommendation, or decide to pursue additional actions including, but not limited to, the following: - allow the director to remain on the Board but not be nominated for re-election to the Board at the next election of directors for which he or she would otherwise be considered for nomination; - defer acceptance of the resignation until such vacancy can be filled by the Board in accordance with the Company's Bylaws with a replacement director with certain necessary qualifications held by the subject director (for example, audit committee financial expertise); or - defer acceptance of the resignation to provide the director with an opportunity to cure what the Board believes is the underlying cause of the Unfavorable Vote within a specified period of time (for example, if the withheld votes were due to another board directorship, by resigning from that other board).